MicrosoftDocs/azure-docs/articles/cosmos-db/how-to-container-copy.md

 description: Learn how to create, monitor, and manage container copy jobs within an Azure Cosmos DB account using CLI commands.
 author: seesharprun
 ms.service: cosmos-db
-ms.custom: ignite-2022, devx-track-azurecli, build-2023
+ms.custom: ignite-2022, devx-track-azurecli, build-2023, ignite-2023
 ms.topic: how-to
 ms.date: 08/01/2022
 ms.author: sidandrews
 ms.reviewer: sidandrews
 ---

-# Create and manage intra-account container copy jobs in Azure Cosmos DB (Preview)
+# Create and manage container copy jobs in Azure Cosmos DB (Preview)
 [!INCLUDE[NoSQL, Cassandra, MongoDB](includes/appliesto-nosql-mongodb-cassandra.md)]

-[Container copy jobs](intra-account-container-copy.md) help create offline copies of containers within an Azure Cosmos DB account.
+[Container copy jobs](container-copy.md) help create offline copies of containers for Azure Cosmos DB accounts.

-This article describes how to create, monitor, and manage intra-account container copy jobs using Azure CLI commands.
+This article describes how to create, monitor, and manage container copy jobs using Azure CLI commands.

 ## Prerequisites

 * You may use the portal [Cloud Shell](/azure/cloud-shell/quickstart?tabs=powershell) to run container copy commands.
 Alternately, you may run the commands locally; make sure you have [Azure CLI](/cli/azure/install-azure-cli) downloaded and installed on your machine.
-* Currently, container copy is only supported in [these regions](intra-account-container-copy.md#supported-regions).
+* Currently, container copy is only supported in [these regions](container-copy.md#supported-regions).
 Make sure your account's write region belongs to this list.

+> [!NOTE]
+> Container copy job across Azure Cosmos DB accounts is available for NoSQL API account only.
+> Container copy job within an Azure Cosmos DB account is available for NoSQL, MongoDB and Cassandra API accounts.

 ## Install the Azure Cosmos DB preview extension